-So this past weekend I finished my first 50k since my very first 50k last October of 2015.
+So this past weekend I finished my first 50k since my very first 50k last October in 2015.
 It has been a long time I know and there is no definitive reason for my absence.
 In that time I started the podcast, was busy with school, and did many more adventures with my dad.
 The race was incredible, but I'm not going to go into great detail here seeing as how this week's podcast episode is an in depth discussion of the race.
-So if you want to hear how I pulled the race off, how it was (hint: awesome!), and how it was an almost perfect execution in my opinion.
-So listen into that episode.
+So if you want to hear how I pulled the race off, how it was (hint: awesome!), and how it was an almost perfect execution in my opinion, go listen into that episode.

 But anyways.
 The word potential is one we hear a lot.
 Right?
 Right.
 It's a word that teachers, bosses, parents, and friends tell us.
 They talk about our 'potential.'
 It's used as a motivational word or as a word to convince us to get back to work and recommit.

 Maybe you were the good student or the bad, it doesn't matter.
 Maybe you're the employee who enjoys messing around more than getting to work and your boss brings you into his office to give you a lecture about your 'potential.'
 Maybe it annoys you, maybe it motivates you.
 Either way this buzzword is one that is thrown around a lot.
 It is one that has power to aid or dissuade you.